The gorgeous state of Tennessee has twelve nationally designated parks and historical sites worth visiting!

-All of the sections range from 3 to 25 miles, the Yockanookany section being the longest one (26 miles) as it is perfect for nature walks through lush forests and historic areas, while the most challenging 20-mile Highland Rim Trail serves as a hiking and equestrian corridor.
+All of the sections range from 3 to 25 miles, with the Yockanookany section being the longest (26 miles), as it is perfect for nature walks through lush forests and historic areas, while the most challenging 20-mile Highland Rim Trail serves as a hiking and equestrian corridor.

 Obed Wild and Scenic River

-Stretching along the Cumberland Plateau, the Obed Wild and Scenic River runs through Tennessee, traversing through 500 ft. deep gorges.
+Stretching along the Cumberland Plateau, the Obed Wild and Scenic River runs through Tennessee, traversing through 500-foot-deep gorges.

 A wide range of outdoor recreation activities awaits you here, including canoeing, kayaking, and even rafting in 45 miles of whitewater featuring Class II to Class IV rapids.

-Thrill-seekers can also try rock climbing on up to 200 ft. long numerous climbing routes along sandstone rock faces.
+Thrill-seekers can also try rock climbing on up to 200 feet of numerous climbing routes along sandstone rock faces.

-In case you are a photographer and have already captured an astonishing photo highlighting the Park’s spectacular views, you can submit it for the 10th annual photography exhibition held at the Obed Wild & Scenic River Visitor Center.
+If you are a photographer and have already captured an astonishing photo highlighting the park’s spectacular views, you can submit it for the 10th annual photography exhibition held at the Obed Wild & Scenic River Visitor Center.